bhavya180301/slash/README.md

   <img src = "assets/LandingPage1.png"/>
   <img src = "assets/LandingPage2.png"/>
  - Category Page
-    We have implemented a new categories page to enhance the categorization of products.
+    We have added a new categories page to that lists popular items in that particular category to enhance the categorization of products.
   <img src = "assets/Categories.png"/>
  - Results Page
    We have improved the display of the results page by transitioning to a tile format and including product images along with relevant details.